-The Emergency Protective Actions course provides an all-hazards overview of protection actions that students, staff, and faculty may take when faced with potentially hazardous situations
+The Emergency Protective Actions course provides an all-hazards overview of protection actions that students, staff, and faculty may take when faced with potentially hazardous situations.
+This class is available on-line via Canvas.

 Active Threat

 Active Threat prevention and response training provides valuable information about the characteristics, prevention tools, and response techniques that may be used before and during an active threat situation.
 This course is an interactive experience with emergency management and law enforcement officials.